ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

   - By default 24 hours.
 - `min.cleanable.dirty.ratio`: higher -> less, more efficient cleaning.
 Lower -> opposite.
   - By default 0.5.

+# Kafka Cluster
+A Kafka cluster is a group of Kafka brokers (servers) working together to provide:
+- Scalable event streaming (can handle TBs of data).
+- High availability (no single point of failure).
+- Fault tolerance (data replicated across brokers).

+At its core, a Kafka cluster:
+- Stores topics (collections of messages).
+- Splits topics into partitions (units of parallelism & scaling).
+- Assigns partitions to brokers.
+- Uses replication so data survives broker failures.

+Imagine a 3-broker cluster with topic orders having 6 partitions and replication factor 3:
+- Partition 0 (leader on Broker 1, replicas on Broker 2 & 3)
+- Partition 1 (leader on Broker 2, replicas on Broker 1 & 3)
+- Partition 2 (leader on Broker 3, replicas on Broker 1 & 2)
+- … and so on.

+This ensures:
+- High availability → if Broker 1 fails, Partition 0’s leader moves to Broker 2.
+- Scalability → multiple partitions allow parallel consumption & production.

+This is how Data Flows in a Kafka Cluster
+1. Producer sends a message → goes to a partition (decided by key or round-robin).
+2. Leader broker stores it → writes message to disk (commit log).
+3. Followers replicate the message from the leader.
+4. Once acknowledged → producer considers message successfully sent.
+5. Consumer reads from the leader → fetches committed messages.

+## Cluster-Level Features
+- Partition Rebalancing → When brokers join/leave, partitions are reassigned.
+- Replication Quorum → Kafka ensures data is acknowledged by enough replicas (acks=all).
+- Retention Policies → Kafka stores messages for a configurable time (e.g., 7 days).
+- Monitoring → Metrics via JMX, Prometheus, Grafana.
+- Security:
+  - Authentication (SASL, Kerberos, OAuth).
+  - Authorization (ACLs).
+  - Encryption (TLS).

+## Fault Tolerance and High Availability
+Kafka is designed for failure.
+If a broker goes down:
+- Controller detects failure.
+- Partitions on that broker are re-assigned.
+- Consumers/producers automatically redirect to new leaders.
+- With replication factor 3, Kafka can survive 2 broker failures.

+## Cluster Sizing and Best Practices
+- Start with 3 brokers (minimum for production).
+- Replication factor = 3 for critical topics.
+- Partitions:
+  - More partitions → higher throughput.
+But too many partitions → overhead (rule of thumb: start with 100 per broker).
+  - Disk choice: use fast SSDs.
+  - Networking: low-latency, high-bandwidth network is critical.

+## Scaling Kafka Clusters
+- Horizontal scaling → add more brokers.
+- Rebalance partitions across new brokers.
+- Use Kafka Streams or ksqlDB for processing.
+- Large deployments may separate controller nodes from broker nodes (in KRaft).

+## Monitoring and Maintenance
+Key metrics:
+- Under-replicated partitions.
+- Offline partitions.
+- Broker health.
+- Consumer lag.

 # Kafka CLI
 ## Kafka topics